ClickHouse/ClickHouse/docs/en/sql-reference/table-functions/cluster.md

 # cluster, clusterAllReplicas {#cluster-clusterallreplicas}

 Allows to access all shards in an existing cluster which configured in `remote_servers` section without creating a [Distributed](../../engines/table-engines/special/distributed.md) table.
 One replica of each shard is queried.

-`clusterAllReplicas` - same as `cluster` but all replicas are queried.
+`clusterAllReplicas` function — same as `cluster`, but all replicas are queried.
 Each replica in a cluster is used as separate shard/connection.

 !!! note "Note"
-    All available clusters are listed in the `system.clusters` table.
+    All available clusters are listed in the [system.clusters](../../operations/system-tables/clusters) table.

-Signatures:
+**Syntax**

 ``` sql
 cluster('cluster_name', db.table[, sharding_key])